7 Best CRMs for Professional Services in 2026 (Compared)

 Practical Tip: Use the Dynamics 365 integration with Microsoft Teams to collaborate on sales proposals.
 You can create a dedicated Teams channel for a high-value opportunity, link it to the Dynamics record, and co-author documents with real-time updates reflected in the CRM.
 It keeps everyone on the same page, literally.

+Pricing and Implementation.
 Microsoft offers several tiers for Dynamics 365 Sales.
 The Sales Professional plan starts at $65 per user/month and covers core CRM functionalities.
 For more advanced customization, forecasting, and AI features, firms will need the Sales Enterprise plan at $95 per user/month.
 The premium Sales Premium tier ($135 per user/month) includes conversation intelligence and other advanced AI tools.

 - Pros: